yoasyo25/career-development-curriculum/module_one/feedback_i.md

 How could blind spots potentially affect the intent of a feedback giver's words?

-What blind spots should we be aware of when we're providing written feeback?
+What blind spots should we be aware of when we're providing written feedback?

 ### Being Intentional in Giving Feedback
 Clarify your intent by following these 3 guidelines: